Trust on first use: TOFU implementations

 In the SSH protocol, most client software (though not all) will, upon connecting to a not-yet-trusted server, display the server's public key fingerprint, and prompt the user to verify they have indeed authenticated it using an authenticated channel.
 The client will then record the trust relationship into its trust database.
 New identifier will cause a blocking warning that requires manual removal of the currently stored identifier.

-In HTTP Public Key Pinning browsers will always accept the first public key returned by the server and with HTTP Strict Transport Security in which browsers will obey the redirection rule for the duration of 'age' directive.

 The XMPP client Conversations uses Blind Trust Before Verification, where all identifiers are blindly trusted until the user demonstrates will and ability to authenticate endpoints by scanning the QR-code representation of the identifier.
 After the first identifier has been scanned, the client will display a shield symbol for messages from authenticated endpoints, and red background for others.

 In Signal the endpoints initially blindly trust the identifier and display non-blocking warnings when it changes.
 The identifier can be verified either by scanning a QR-code, or by exchanging the decimal representation of the identifier (called Safety Number) over an authenticated channel.
 The identifier can then be marked as verified.
 This changes the nature of identifier change warnings from non-blocking to blocking.

 In e.g. Jami and Ricochet the identifier is the user's call-sign itself.
 The ID can be exchanged over any channel, but until the identifier is verified over an authenticated channel, it is effectively blindly trusted.
 The identifier change also requires an account change, thus a MITM attack for same account requires access to endpoint's private key.